Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Exploratory Primal-Dual DPO with Exploration Bonuses

 \begin{theorem}[Result of Algorithm $\algopddpo$] With probability at least $1-\delta$, for any $K\geq1$, the output policy $\pi^{\out}_K$ of algorithm $\algopddpo$ satisfies

 \end{theorem}

-Compared to Theorem~\ref{thm:result_pddpo}, here the results have no dependence on the coverage of preference data, i.e., $\nbr{\phi(x,y)}_{(\Sigma_{\cD^{\diamond}}+\gamma I)^{-1}}$.
+Compared to Theorem~\ref{thm:result_pddpo}, here the results do not depend on preference data coverage, i.e., $\nbr{\phi(x,y)}_{(\Sigma_{\cD^{\diamond}}+\gamma I)^{-1}}$.
 Theorem~\ref{thm:subopt_opddpo} demonstrates that the adoption of exploration bonuses in the rearranged Lagrangian DPO objective effectively incentivizes exploration and expands the used preference data during training.
 When all problem parameters $K,N^{\ce},M^{\ce},N^{\online}$ are large enough, the suboptimality and constraint violation bounds will shrink to zero.

-While prior works~\cite{huang2024one,wachi2024stepwise} also provide theoretical results, \cite{huang2024one} require an assumption that the optimal policy is feasible under the estimated reward and cost functions.
-The results in \cite{wachi2024stepwise} have a term of the deviation between the used and optimal Lagrange multipliers, which can be unbounded since their algorithm does not contain any scheme to learn the optimal Lagrange multiplier.
+While prior works~\cite{huang2024one,wachi2024stepwise} also provide theoretical results, \cite{huang2024one} requires an assumption that the optimal policy is feasible under the used cost model, which is hard to verify.
+The results in \cite{wachi2024stepwise} have a term of the gap between the optimal and used Lagrange multipliers, which can be unbounded since their algorithm does not contain any scheme to learn the optimal Lagrange multiplier.
 In addition, the results in prior works depend on preference data coverage.
 To the best of our knowledge, Theorem~\ref{thm:subopt_opddpo} is the first result for the constrained alignment problem (Eq.~\ref{eq:constrained_opt}) to get rid of the dependence on preference data coverage.